 A good character is the best tombstone.
 Those who loved you and were helped by you will remember you when forget-me-nots have withered.
 Carve your name on hearts, not on marble. — Charles Spurgeon

-And no place to go. — Tombstone in the Thurmont, Maryland cemetery
+Here lies an Atheist.
+All dressed up and no place to go. — Tombstone in the Thurmont, Maryland cemetery

 When Paul wrote his first letter to the Corinthians, he spent a good amount of time talking about the human body.
 He called it the “natural body” and referred to it as “flesh and blood.”
-He also said that it can’t “inherit the kingdom of God,” and then he talked about the mystery of death and the transformation that will take place when we are resurrected with spiritual bodies.
+He said that it can’t “inherit the kingdom of God,” and then he talked about the mystery of death and the transformation that will take place when we are resurrected with spiritual bodies.
 In our struggle against the flesh and death, it will be the final home run, slam-dunk, Hail-Mary touchdown pass into the end zone.

 When the perishable has been clothed with the imperishable, and the mortal with immortality, then the saying that is written will come true: “Death has been swallowed up in victory.
 Where, O death, is your victory?
 Where, O death, is your sting?”
 The sting of death is sin, and the power of sin is the law.
 (1 Corinthians 15:54-56)